Heuristic Quality Coefficients for Interferometric Phase Linking: Theoretical Basis

-Let a stack of $N$ coregistered SLC images be given.
-We denote by $\Omega\subset\C^N$ the set of pixels belonging to a particular DS, such that each element in $\Omega$ is an $N$-dimensional vector representing the multi-temporal SAR data at the given location\footnote{Identifying these pixel sets is an active research area, closely related to image segmentation.
-Various approaches have been proposed, e.g., \cite{ferretti2011new, dong2018unified}.}.
-While more general settings exist \cite{even2018insar}, we adopt the common model that $\Omega$ is a set of samples from a zero-mean, circular complex normal distribution: Under this model, the statistical properties of the DS are fully captured by the covariance matrix ${\bf V}\in\C^{N\times N}$.
-A normalized version of the latter is the coherence matrix ${\bf C}\in\C^{N\times N}$, defined by
+Consider a stack of $N$ coregistered SLC images.
+We denote by $\Omega\subset\C^N$ the set of pixels belonging to a particular DS, such that each element of $\Omega$ is an $N$-dimensional vector representing the multitemporal SAR data at the corresponding location.\footnote{Identifying these sets of statistically homogeneous pixels (SHPs) is a nontrivial task in its own right; see~\cite{ferretti2011new,jiang2015fast,dong2018unified}.} We adopt the following simple model\footnote{Some works consider more general settings; see~\cite[p.~4 ff.]{even2018insar}.}: the vectors in $\Omega$ are samples from a zero-mean, circularly symmetric complex normal distribution with covariance matrix $\Cov\in\C^{N\times N}$, as expressed in \Cref{eq:ccg}.